Switzerland at further risk of natural disasters, government warns

-Severe weather causing damaged infrastructure and at least four deaths in the mountainous central European country of Switzerland has forced one federal politician to ponder if the country is capable of weathering future storms.
+Severe weather has caused at least four deaths in the mountainous central European country of Switzerland, forcing one federal politician to ponder if the country is capable of weathering future storms.

 “Are we going to experience one catastrophe after another every summer?
 Or is this an exception?
 Nobody knows.
 But certainly, the accumulation of such events worries us and shows how vulnerable we are,” Swiss Federal Council member Ignazio Cassis said on Sunday.

-At least three people were killed in a landslide in Maggia Valley, according to Swiss public broadcaster SRF, as local police found the body of a man in the side valleys south of Rhone.
+At least three people were killed in a landslide in Maggia Valley, according to Swiss public broadcaster SRF.
+Local police found the body of a man in the side valleys south of Rhone.

 Cassis delivered the warning while visiting the impacted Swiss canton of Ticino, which has been lashed by severe rain, flooding and landslides.